Culture of Chennai: Music, dance and drama

-Madras youth choir, based at Chennai - the oldest Indian choral music group in India started by M B srinivasan, presents many programmes through the year.

-Also present is an established and growing culture of bands in western and other styles.
+In the mid-2000's, western style bands began to grow in popularity.
 Predominantly these are 'student bands', although there are professional bands such as The LBG.
-While the student bands are most visible in cultural fests and other competitions, pro-events like the June Rock Out, organised by the Unwind Centre, are dominated by established bands.
+While the student bands are most visible in cultural fests and other competitions, pro-events like the June Rock Out, organised by the Unwind Centre, are dominated by professional bands.

 The mylapore webportal dedicated to Arts & Culture of Chennai, music, drama, awards and events.

 Cinema

 Chennai is the base for the large Tamil movie industry, known as the Kollywood.
 The industry is, especially, attributed to the locality of Kodambakkam, where most of the movie studios are located.
 The industry makes about 100 Tamil movies a year, and its film soundtracks dominate the music scene in the city.
 Kollywood is the second biggest revenue generating Movie Industry in India only after Bollywood.
 Tamil movies and personalities are followed worldwide.
 Some of most technologically advanced movie studios of India are located in Chennai.
 Chennai also conducts Movie Fairs every year, attracting movies from worldwide.
 The Chennai film industry produced the first nationally distributed film across India in 1948 with Chandralekha.
 They have one of the widest overseas distribution, with large audience turnout from the Tamil diaspora.
 They are distributed to various parts of Asia, Africa, Western Europe, North America and Oceania.
 It is estimated by the Manorama Yearbook 2000 (a popular almanac) that over 5,000 Tamil films were produced in the 20th century.